matsengrp/dpvt/README.md

     - dimension: `(num_trees,
 	num_nodes)`

-Note that if  input trees are of different sizes, `traversal`, `mutations`, and `labels` are padded with `-1`, masks are padded with `False`.
+Note that if input trees have different number of taxa and/or the sequences on leaves have different lengths in different trees, `traversal`, `mutations`, and `labels` are padded with `-1`, masks are padded with `False`.

-When iterating through the TraversalDataset in the forward function, we stop as soon as we see `-1` in the traversal tensor, as this means that we reached the padding.
-And with the masks set to False for all those indiced, none of the `-1` are being used for calculating the loss.
+When iterating through the TraversalDataset in the forward function, we stop as soon as we see two `-1` in the traversal tensor, as this means that we reached the padding.
+With the masks set to False for all those padded entries in the mutations tensor, none of the `-1` are being used for calculating the loss.

 #### TreeDataset